deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

   - SelectSingleNode
   - XML
 ---
-I’m new to working with Xml through PowerShell and was so impressed when I discovered how easy it was to read an xml element’s value.&#160; I’m working with reading/writing .nuspec files for working with NuGet.&#160; Here’s a sample xml of a .nuspec xml file:
+I’m new to working with Xml through PowerShell and was so impressed when I discovered how easy it was to read an xml element’s value.
+I’m working with reading/writing .nuspec files for working with NuGet.
+Here’s a sample xml of a .nuspec xml file:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:6f27e32f-131b-479d-a0ee-45ac9f59475d" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>